 C1.
 Do you agree with the proposal to update the definition of "radon affected area" to reference the PHE publication 'Radon in Northern Ireland: Indicative Atlas' of 2015?

-Yes ⊠ No □ No view □ Comments (if any): Agree with using the Indicative Atlas but would like a footnote added that whilst the 2015 maps are the most recent any future updated maps should be referenced so that radon measures are based on the latest radon risk information available in the future without having to wait for map references to be updated in the Regulations/guidance document.
-Whilst the date reference has been removed from Regulation 25(3) and also Paragraph's 0.4 and 3.7 in Technical Booklet C but would be better to have footnote as above.
+The Council welcomes the amended definition and the use of the 2015 PHE Atlas publication, but would like a footnote added, that whilst the 2015 maps are the most recent any future updated maps should be referenced so that radon measures are based on the latest radon risk information available in the future without having to wait for map references to be updated in the Regulations/guidance document.

+While the date reference has been removed from Regulation 25(3) and also Paragraph's 0.4 and 3.7 in Technical Booklet C but would be better to have footnote as above.